Jackiecrazy/WarDance/README.txt

 - As expected, items can have different spells bound to them, or even just have a magic missile as its normal attack.
 This also enables throwable weapons (such as poison sand or daggers) to be used as melee, by using a single skill to toggle between ranged and melee.
 There should be an interface for such items.
 - Only two bound skills are included as examples.
 - Chanting can be interrupted by taking damage, using a breath weapon, asphyxiating, eating, drinking, or chanting something else.
-▪ Phantom strike: after 0.6s of chanting, launch a shadow of your weapon, dealing a normal attack on impact.
+▪ Phantom strike: after 0.6s of chanting, throw your weapon, dealing a normal attack on impact.
 Cost 2 might, range 16.
+The weapon is actually still held, but the hand will be bound until the item returns.
 Warp: light gravity, teleport to hit location
 Crush: triple size and damage but half speed and range, clips and pierces
 Hamstring: slow target by 40% for 2 seconds
 Vengeance: ricochet up to 5 times between enemies
-Trap: only fires when someone crosses its LoS in 10 blocks ▪ Fighting spirit: passive available until active cast ends, then can only be recharged by sleeping or after 2 minutes have elapsed.
+Trap: only fires when someone crosses its LoS in 10 blocks ▪ Fighting spirit: passive available until active cast ends, then can only be recharged by sleeping or after 5 minutes have elapsed.
 Genies from some game.
 Name
  Active
  Passive